 I think we can all agree that free speech is critical to a healthy society.
 That we want an “free marketplace of ideas”.
 This is enhanced by respectful dialogue.
 Keeping the dialogue going and reaching for the truth is something I know Charlie repeatedly called all people toward.
 This is a good and worthy charge for all of us.
 Lets all lean into this.

 There are some who suggest that while Charlie talked about dialog… he didn’t actually live it out.
 Rather he “weaponized” dialog.
 I can’t assess this since I have not listened to “hours and hours” of his dialogue with others.
 I expect that given how polarization works, that those who are against Charlie likely don’t have nuanced view of him.
-They are opposite to a caricature of him.
+They are opposed to a caricature of him.

 I asked several LLM the question “Did Charlie Kirk advocate dialogue?
 Did he live this out?”